-The common cause of choppy voice in VoIP is insufficient bandwidth.
-This does not necessarily point to your internet service provider as the culprit; nor does it mean there’s too much traffic in your network.
-It could be that you have another bandwidth-eating application running.
+Now, this doesn’t necessarily point to your internet service provider as the culprit; nor does it mean there’s “too much traffic” in your network.
+It could be that you have another bandwidth-eating app running at the same time.
 You might also be using the wrong compression code.

 Remember that a two-way conversation eats up around 90 kbps for both upload and download.
 Test to confirm that your bandwidth usage is causing choppy voice in your VoIP service.